 Circus is a very broad art-form, and its disciplines are many.
 If you are looking for a circus or variety artist for your next event, but don’t know what you are looking for; feel free to browse our database of definitions.
 If you are still not sure, Contact Us on of our event specialists.
 If you require a visual aid to understand the definition, please click on the title and it will show you in a pop up frame.

-Individual or partner skills involving strength and dexterity, including body rotations, twists, flips, balances, jumps and turns.
-Can be performed on tumbling mats, trampoline, tight wire or trapeze.
+Gymnastics-like acts involving strength and dexterity, including body rotations, twists, flips, balances, jumps, turns, and handstands.
+These acts can be performed solo, in partners, or as an ensemble.

 Juggling which involves balls being deliberately bounced off of a floor or wall.
 The types of balls used are silicone balls, though lacrosse balls and tennis balls can also be used.

-An act in which the performer balances a base bowl on their head, and bowls are kicked one by one from the foot onto the stack on the performers head.
+An act in which the performer balances a base bowl on their head, and additional bowls are kicked one by one from the foot onto the stack on the performers head.